 Even as a strength coach, I'd like us to rethink the value we place on certain exercises.

-I'd like us to consider more the internal metrics of individual needs, wants, and cost.
+I'd like us to consider more the internal metrics of individual needs, wants, and costs.
 As well as differentiate between transfer and value.

 Rethinking Squat Depth